 For many of us middle aged women a lot of changes take place which require some adaptive strategies.
-Some of us may have some physical problems that limit our activities or limit our productivity at our jobs.
-Some may lose our spouses to divorce, menopause, or changes from illness or even their deaths.
+Some of us have physical problems that limit our activities or productivity at our jobs.
+Some lose our spouses to divorce, menopause, or changes from illness or even death.
 We all deal with these experiences sooner or later.

 But there is one loss that can really hit home among all of the losses and changes occurring in the aging years.
-(I am only speaking for women here, since I don’t know how it is for men during this time.
-But I feel sure they have similar emotions that women do.)
+(I am only speaking for women, since I don’t know what men experience during this time.)

 So we may feel lonely, useless, or purposeless.
 (Or so it may seem.)
 This period of our lives is of course Empty Nest Syndrome.
 It is normal to grieve when changes take place that deprive us of the former normalcy or activities of our lives, especially the fulfilling role of motherhood (or rescuer for some).

 So how do we handle these sometimes overpowering feelings?
-Let me tell you my story.
+Maybe my story will help someone.

 Both sons found their own lives with minimal help.
 My husband died after declining health and suddenly it was just me in a three bedroom house.
 A year later while I continued working as a nurse, I had the foresight to start a little photography business for my senior years and took some classes in business and photography.